dpengineering/PiJuice/README.md

 # Configuring the PiJuice

 To install the PiJuice and have the correct functionality please follow the steps outlined below.
 The process entails installing the PiJuice python package, installing the correct settings and specifying the shutdown script.

+Please ensure the PiJuice is running a firmware version greater than 1.2, please refer to [the docs](https://github.com/PiSupply/PiJuice/tree/master/Firmware) on updating the firmware.

 ## Automated Installation
 You can automate the entire install process by running the install script from this directory, ```sudo sh ./install.sh``` followed